Improved photometric redshift estimations through self-organising map-based data augmentation: Dataset Configuration

 \begin{itemize} \item \texttt{Application}: a general LSST-like photometric sample. \item \texttt{Degradation}: a compilation of multiple spectroscopic datasets derived from the \texttt{Application} datasets, used as part of the training sample. \item \texttt{Augmentation}: training datasets generated through simulations and added to the spectroscopic samples. \item \texttt{Combination}: complete training datasets produced through the integration of \texttt{Degradation} and \texttt{Augmentation} samples. \end{itemize}

 Figure~\ref{fig:2} presents a schematic overview of the pipeline, illustrating the principal stages from catalogue ingestion to the production of analysis-ready datasets.
 In order to incorporate different systematic effects into later modelling stages, we conduct \(501\) experiments that produce the four catalogues.
-This includes one baseline experiment used for machine learning training as detailed below, and \(N = 500\) additional ones for statistical analysis.
+The study involves a baseline experiment for machine learning training and \(N = 500\) supplementary experiments for statistical analysis, distinguished by differences in photometric noise realisations, spectroscopic selection functions, and samples of augmented galaxies, as outlined subsequently.